Tax-free gift vouchers for directors and employees

 |Total Tax Saved||€542|

-For companies looking to use the Small Benefits Exemption Scheme for year-round programmes, Allgo has developed two services that allow companies to award points to employees throughout the year, with the restriction that the employees can only spend them at year end.
+- Allgo is perfect for large numbers of staff who want a flexible gift card for use in-store.
+Businesses looking to use the Small Benefits Exemption Scheme for the year-round programme can avail of Allgo’s services.
+AllGifts Points is a scheme that awards points to employees throughout the year, with the restriction that the employees can only spend them at year-end.
 For more information, head on over to their website; https://www.allgo.ie/rewards/tax-free-staff-rewards/